aholstenson/miio/README.md

 Check [documentation for devices](docs/devices/README.md) for details about the API for supported devices.

-## Tokens
+## Tokens and device management

 A few miIO devices send back their token during a handshake and can be used without figuring out the token.
 Most devices hide their token, such as Yeelights and the Mi Robot Vacuum.

-[Finding tokens](docs/tokens.md) contains more information about how to get the token of those devices.
+If you use the Mi Home app and want devices to be usable from the app in the future see [Finding tokens](docs/tokens.md) about how to proceed.

+If you do not use the Mi Home app you can use the `miio` command line tool to configure devices.
+See [Device management](docs/managemenet.md) for details and common use cases.

 ## Discovering devices